May 4th Movement of 1919 - 五四运动 Wǔ sì yùn dòng

 Cai Yuanpei photograph from his memorial in Shanghai.
 Image by Mountain available under a Creative Commons License ➚

 Central government, such as it existed, eventually caved in to the demands of the May 4th movement.
 The leaders of the Pro-Japanese faction were dismissed from government and the students were released without charge.
 Most importantly the Chinese delegation at Versailles refused to sign the treaty.
-The main contention - giving Shandong to Japan - had to wait until the Washington Conference ➚ (1921-22) to be resolved; there U.S. President Harding concluded an agreement on February 4th 1922 that forced Japan to revert Shandong to Chinese control.
+The main contention - giving Shandong to Japan - had to wait until the Washington Conference ➚ (1921-22) to be finally resolved; there U.S. President Harding concluded an agreement on February 4th 1922 that ordered Japan to revert Shandong to Chinese control.
 However many Japanese continued to remain there in a privileged position.
 The success of the May the Fourth movement had wide ranging repercussions.
 The seeds of a genuine nationalistic mass movement had begun which would ultimately lead to the formation of the Peoples Republic in 1949.
 China had ‘stood up’ to foreign exploitation for the first time since Lin Zexu burned the opium at Guangzhou in 1840.
 The reformist vigor had at last spread from the south to all of China.

 Womens' representatives attending the first plenary meeting of the Chinese People's Political Consultative Conference.
 1949.
 Image by Unknown ➚ available under a Creative Commons License ➚